freedomofpress/securedrop-client/README.md

 The SDK is currently used by the [SecureDrop Client](https://github.com/freedomofpress/securedrop-client) that is a component of the SecureDrop Workstation.
 When used in Qubes OS, the SDK uses the [securedrop-proxy](https://github.com/freedomofpress/securedrop-proxy) service, as the VM which runs the client does not have network access by design.

-**IMPORTANT:** This project is still under active development.
-We do not recommend using it in any production context.

 # Development

 ## Quick Start